country living in Sanger

 While living in Sanger, we rented a home on a 5-acre lot on McCall Avenue.
 The landlord also kept a horse named Poky there.
 Poky had been left in the pasture because she was not considered trainable for riding.
 We didn’t know enough to think otherwise.
 Poky became a part of our lives, but we knew nothing about horses.
 We had 4 1/2 acres of pasture.
 We turned the pasture over to our sons to care for and rent out to local farmers who needed extra space for their cattle.
 The rent money was the kids’, but so was the irrigation job.
 We had 40 cows and a bull.
 We are city folks who know nothing about cows.
 And there is no “Cows for Dummies” book.
 We used to watch, hoping nothing would go wrong, while the calves were born.

 We adopted a dachshund puppy, Carmen.
-She also had a brother who was not very smart and was unlikely to be adopted, being the runt of the litter.
+She also had a brother who was oddly shaped (for a dachshund) and not very smart.
+He was unlikely to be adopted, being the runt of the litter.
 He never grew long and skinny like a dachshund.
 We also adopted him and named him Leonardo or Leo.
 While he wasn’t smart, he gave a lot of love.
 They were both with us for 17 years.
 Carmen considered it her mission to look after her brother.

 Money was very tight during this period.
 Kathy and I still honored our date-night tradition on Fridays.
 Since there was no money for going out, we would go to our bedroom.
-We cooked a special dinner and a treat and took it to the bedroom.
+We cooked a special dinner and a treat, then took them to the bedroom.
 We then sequestered ourselves in the master bedroom to have dinner and dessert while watching movies on our TV.
-The kids were instructed that we were not to be disturbed unless the house was burning down.
+The kids were instructed that they were not to be disturbed unless the house was burning down.
 If anyone called for us, they were told that we were out at the movies.

 We lived in Sanger for four years.
 Our credit rating steadily improved, enabling us to qualify for a home loan.
-When we decided to move out our landlord took advantage of us.
+When we decided to move out, our landlord took advantage of us.
 He did not accept our efforts to clean up after we moved and charged us for professional cleaning.
 He had the property’s trees trimmed and charged us.
-When he replaced the 4-year-old carpet we were charged the full cost.
+When he replaced the 4-year-old carpet, we were charged the full cost.
 We ended up with more than $3,000 in charges when we moved out.
-But we got to find a place that would be ours.
+But we have to find a place that would be ours.

 The story of Kathy & Ron Goodlad